shrey007/dev-highlevel/README.md

 ### Railway (Backend)

 1. **Create Railway Account & Project**
-   - Go to [railway.app](https://railway.app) and sign in with GitHub
+   - Go to https://railway.app and sign in with GitHub
    - Click "New Project" → "Deploy from GitHub repo"
-   - Select your `shrey007/dev-highlevel` repository
+   - Select your repository (`shrey007/dev-highlevel` in my case)

 2. **Configure Service**
    - Railway will auto-detect the backend